vaadin/charts/assembly/README.txt

 - The Vaadin Charts Add-on (CVALv3) license does not entitle you to use the Highcharts JS product in other ways than through the Vaadin Charts Add-on API.

-Vaadin Charts also requires Gson library licensed under liberal Apache 2 license.
+Vaadin Charts also requires Jackson library licensed under liberal Apache 2 license.

 Links
 =====